Names Kadoza

 Matano Gorô Nakamura Kashichi II

-5 February 1827: a fire breaks out within the Kado no Shibai, destroying itself, the Naka no Shibai, the Ônishi no Shibai and the Kadomaru no Shibai.
+5th day of the 2nd lunar month of 1827: a fire broke out within the Kado no Shibai, destroying itself, the Naka no Shibai, the Ônishi no Shibai and the Kadomaru no Shibai.

-January 1833: Nakamura Matsue III takes the prestigious name of Nakamura Tomijûrô II, which has not been held since August 1786, at the Kado no Shibai.
+1st lunar month of 1833: Nakamura Matsue III took the prestigious name of Nakamura Tomijûrô II, which had not been held since 8th lunar month of 1786, at the Kado no Shibai.
 Premiere of "Chichi Morai", staged as the second part of the new year drama "Keisei Chigo-ga-Fuchi" with the following casting:

 Roles Actors